U.S. bank profits plunge 70% on coronavirus loss provisioning

 The total number of “problem banks” monitored by the FDIC increased for the first time since 2011, growing from 51 to 54 firms in the first quarter.

-Reporting by Pete Schroeder; Editing by Chizu Nomiyama and Jonathan Oatis
+Reporting by Pete Schroeder; Editing by Chizu Nomiyama, Jonathan Oatis and Nick Zieminski